robertzach66/phonecat/README.md

 I am copying all content files and redo all technical stuff, like setting up and using: git, github, npm, bower, jquery, angular

+Things, I did different from the tutorial:

+- I was not using the angular-seed project as a skeleton.
+  Instead, I was setting up the needed javascript libs by hand.
+  But following the given structure.
+  Reasons:
+    1. I like to have newer versions of the libs.
+	   For this I was using:

+		  npm install --save <package-name> without #<package-version>

+	2. I like to learn about the libs.
+Because I am also new to: node, require, coffeescript, jquery ...

 This is the original content of the readme.md: